Legalisation of drugs: A debate

 Tom Feiling, author of Candy Machine: How Cocaine Took over the World (Penguin, 2009) believes drugs should be made legal.

 Legalisation would get a significant number of low-level, non-violent drug offenders out of jail.
 There would be no more drug dealers, hitmen, runners or smugglers.
-The police could re-focus their energies on fighting real crime, and the police and prison systems could be scaled back.
+This means that the police could re-focus their energies on fighting real crime.
+In turn, the police and prison systems could be scaled back.
 The UK would become a safer and less violent country.

 People worry that legalising drugs means drug use would go through the roof.
-But the decriminalisation of hard drugs in Portugal has not led to an increase in the numbers of people taking those drugs.
-People who want to take drugs are already taking them.
+But the decriminalisation of hard drugs in Portugal hasn’t led to an increase in the numbers of people taking those drugs.
+We have to recognise that the people who want to take drugs are already taking them.”

 Why drugs should stay illegal